-I started voting in 2007 but politics, in general, seem way different now.
-People (Sierra Leoneans) act as if God programmed them to either be SLPP or APC like robots.
-C’mon now my people!
-Salone people this SLPP and APC’s revenge politics is not good, and we have the power to send a message to both political parties come 2023 election.
+I voted for the first time in 2012 with no vast experience or understanding of my civic right or what it truly means.
+Politics, in general, seem way different now to me.
+Sierra Leoneans act as if God programmed them to either be Sierra Leone people’s Party or All People’s Congress supporter like robots.
+C’mon now, my people!
+This SLPP and APC’s partisan revenge politics is what is destroying the unity we once shared.
+And we have the power to send a message to both political parties come 2023 election.
 The power is in our hands, the power is in our votes.

-Let’s come together as Sierra Leoneans and bring in a healer, a unifier in this our nation, someone who would bridge the gap and divide between this nation and the hurts in our hearts…people will say, oh na only two parties we get na Salone any third wan nor go survive.
+Let’s come together as Sierra Leoneans and bring healing to this nation.
+Let us don’t forget to pray for a unifier in our beloved nation.
+Someone who would bridge the gap and divide between this country and the hurts in our hearts.
+People will say, oh! na only two parties we get na Salone any third wan nor go survive.
 It won’t survive because we keep voting for the same people just different political party names.
 Scrubbing old salt container and storing sugar in it after every ten years.
-It’s the same cup! for Christ sake, only the content inside is changed.
+It’s the same cup! for Christ sake, only the content inside is altered.

 Let’s educate ourselves, reorientate ourselves then get down to our communities, towns, villages and start educating our people.
 Only God and fools don’t change.
 We need somebody or a political party that will heal this nation and its people.
 I keep saying this, the only thing helping us or the only blessing covering us; is the intermarriages because we cannot hurt our husbands, wives, uncles, aunties, brothers, sisters and our children.
 A word for the wise is enough.
-By the way, this is My opinion on My blog.
-If you have a problem with it please go write yours…..Lonta!!!
+Peace✌️

 #Salone youth know thyself#